The idea behind Trend Finder is to highlight where combinations of answers prevail.

 Never displayed is the count of cases where that data point was never offered, i.e. cases where the data point was in a node which was not in the path taken.

-No Answer Given is the count of cases where the question was asked, but since the interface was not set to ‘required’ the users did not give an answer.
+No Answer Given is the count of cases where the question was asked, but since the data point was not set to ‘required’ the users did not give an answer.

-By clicking on the ‘Null’ legend item in the chart, we can remove it from the data, and thus see the results showing that more women answered the question in this model.
+By clicking on the ‘Never displayed’ and ‘No answer given’ legend items in the chart, we can remove them from the data, and thus see the results we are interested in

-There is no limit to how many interfaces you can combine.
+There is no limit to how many data points you can combine.